 What is the history of ribbon driveways?

-Apparently our family driveway was the height of fashion when our house was built.
+Apparently my family’s driveway was the height of fashion when our house was built.
 Ribbon driveways became popular in the 1920s.
 They were a natural progression from the ruts carved in the ground by the wheels of wagons and, later, automobiles.
-It makes sense that if you're driving your vehicle from the street to the garage every day, you'd want to avoid wearing deep, muddy grooves into your lawn.
+It makes sense that if you’re driving your vehicle from the street to the garage every day, you’d want to avoid wearing deep, muddy grooves into your lawn.
 The simplest and most economical way to do that: paving the areas where the wheels go and leaving the grass in the middle.